International cooperation

 Plenary Sessions are attended by the members who attend Executive Sessions as well as the representatives of the national resolution authorities from all of the members of the banking union.
 Plenary Sessions discuss matters that are not related to resolution and decide on the use of the Resolution Fund’s assets whenever a proposal is made to spend more than five billion euros of assets from the Fund.
 Finland is represented in Plenary Sessions by the Director General of the Financial Stability Authority.

-The representatives of the Financial Stability Authority actively participate in the SRB’s committees and the various working groups under them.
+The representatives of the FFSA actively participate in the SRB’s committees and the various working groups under them.
 The SRB’s objective is to establish common policies and guidelines for the euro area concerning resolution planning and the management of crises.

 The SRB’s Work Programme for the years ahead is available on their website.